Logs and Traces

 Data Retention

-Logs and results are automatically removed after 45 days.
-Results linked to billing records are kept until those records are also removed.
+Logs and per-node payloads are automatically removed after 45 days.
+Payloads linked to billing records are kept until those records are also removed.
 EDI transaction records are hidden after 45 days and permanently removed after 120 days.
 Retrieve your data via webhooks, the API, or direct downloads before the retention window closes.